rust-lang/rust/text/0000-extension-trait-conventions.md

 more to do with the language as it stands today than with the conventions in this RFC.

+Libraries are already starting to export their own `prelude` module containing extension traits among other things, which by convention is glob imported.

-In the long run, one way to mitigate these problems would be to add a general "prelude" facility for external libraries that makes it possible to globally import a small set of names from the crate.
+In the long run, we should add a general "prelude" facility for external libraries that makes it possible to *globally* import a small set of names from the crate.
 Some early investigations of such a feature are already under way, but are outside the scope of this RFC.